Resources

 You may be thinking that once you know your area's hardiness zone, you're ready to start planting wildflowers in your backyard garden.
 Not so fast!

-Not all wildflowers are the same.
+Not all wildflowers grow equally well everywhere.
 Some thrive in thick, hot Southern summers.
 Others can withstand the bitter frost of winter in the Midwest and bloom again in the spring.
-If you're planting wildflowers not only to beautify your space, but to encourage natural wildlife in your community, it's essential to use wildflowers that are native to your region.

-Created By Nature specializes in seed packets curated for different national parks and states, including types of wildflowers native to these regions, ensuring they’re easy to grow in local climates.
+Created By Nature specializes in curating premium seed mixes and individual wildflower varieties tailored to specific regions, states, and national parks.
+These include types of wildflowers native to these regions, ensuring they’re easy to grow in local climates.

 Regardless of your grow zone, planting season plays a crucial role in your garden's success.
 For most wildflowers, there are two planting seasons: spring and fall.
 How early or late you can plant during these seasons depends on your region.